HannahHealyQCA/1701QCA-Assessment1/experiments/experiments.md

 (Insert a caption here)

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+When replicating this experiment I learnt the functions of the compass and how to code the compass mechanism of the microbit.
+I learnt these skills through the creation of a game, consequently I enjoyed discovering the endless opportunities to create new games and testing the facets of the microbit.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as an orienteering or scavenger tool as using the led to detect a specific compass heading could lead someone to a goal location.
+This mechanism could also function as a finding tool for lost ojects.
+Similar to 'find y iphone' it coulde be utilised to find a certain object whether in a treasure hunt or just to find an important lost object.

 ### Experiment name ###